 Diversity Atlas encourages solidarity by fostering diverse, equitable and inclusive (DEI) workspaces through its capacity to measure, analyse and celebrate diversity.
 It measures cultural diversity through a comprehensive system, promoting not only acknowledgement but action.
 The tool presents the diversity of an organisation, allowing for clearer decisions to be made leading to favorable outcomes.
 With data displaying ethnic, linguistic, cultural and gender identity, employees feel valued; overall promoting a constructive work environment.
 Try Diversity Atlas’ free demo for your organisation to prosper today.

 Christmas is one of the most celebrated days in the world.
-It signifies the birth of Jesus and formally belongs to the faith of Christianity.
-However, Christmas has become a celebration celebrated by many from all backgrounds to enjoy the festive season and unite with loved ones.
+To many, it signifies the birth of Jesus and the faith of Christianity.
+However, Christmas is a celebration with a much longer history and is today enjoyed by many from all backgrounds to enjoy the festive season and unite with loved ones.

 Here is how Christmas is celebrated around the world.